Accenture/DX-Mate/README.md

-# ACN einstein
+# ACN dxmate

-ACN Einstein is an extension that provides a set of UI actions to improve SFDX development efficiency
+ACN dxmate is an extension that provides a set of UI actions to improve SFDX development efficiency

 ## Features